 Databases & Relations

 💪 Relations between databases are enormously better in Fibery.
-You can create pretty advanced hierarchies and connect several apps together:
+You can create pretty advanced hierarchies and connect several spaces together:

 🦐 In Notion you just can’t do it.